mwa-templates/template-maven-pom-project/README.md

 If enabled, you also must add the following secrets in your GitHub repository:

-	MAVEN_SERVER_USERNAME
+	MAVEN_UPLOAD_URL
-	MAVEN_SERVER_PASSWORD
+	MAVEN_UPLOAD_USERNAME
-	MAVEN_UPLOAD_URL_TEMPLATE
+	MAVEN_UPLOAD_PASSWORD

-The upload script is able to detect and replace the following placeholders in the URL template:
+The upload script is able to detect and replace the following placeholders in the upload URL:

 	%%GITHUB_ACTOR%%
 	%%GITHUB_REPO_OWNER%%